Txt2Img-MHN: Remote Sensing Image Generation from Text Using Modern Hopfield Networks: Experiments

 \subsection{Experimental Settings and Implementation Details}

 \textbf{Dataset:} We use the RSICD dataset\footnote{https://github.com/201528014227051/RSICD\_optimal} \cite{lu2017exploring} to evaluate the proposed method in this study.
 The RSICD dataset was originally collected for the remote sensing image captioning task.
-It contains a total of 10921 high-resolution remote sensing images.
+It contains a total of 10921 aerial remote sensing images with various resolutions collected from Google Earth, Baidu Map, MapABC, and Tianditu.
 Each image has a size of $224\times 224$ and is annotated with 5 text descriptions.
 There are 30 scene classes in the dataset: airport, bareland, baseball field, beach, bridge, center, church, commercial, dense residential, desert, farmland, forest, industrial, meadow, medium residential, mountain, parking, park, playground, pond, port, railway station, resort, river, school, sparse residential, square, stadium, storage tanks, and viaduct.
-In the experiment, we use the 8734 text-image pairs from the training split to make up the training set, while the remaining 2187 text-image pairs are used as the test set.
-All images are scaled to a resolution of $256\times 256$ in the experiment.
+To ensure fair comparisons, we adopt the same experimental setting as used in \cite{zhao2021text}.
+Specifically, we use the 8734 text-image pairs from the training split of the RSICD dataset as the training set for each method reported in this study, while the remaining 2187 text-image pairs serve as the test set.
+For each caption in the test set, we generate 10 images to compute the evaluation metrics.
+During the experiments, all images are scaled to a resolution of $256 \times 256$.
+For the comparing methods reported in this study, we use the same hyper-parameter settings as those used in the original paper to train the model on the RSICD dataset.

-\textbf{Evaluation metrics:} Following \cite{ramesh2021zero,zhou2021lafite}, we adopt the Inception Score (IS) \cite{salimans2016improved} and Fr\'{e}chet Inception Distance (FID) \cite{heusel2017gans} to evaluate the style similarity between the generated images and the original samples in RSICD.
-Formally, let $g\left(z\right)$ denote the generated image to be evaluated, and $q\left(l|x\right)$ is the posterior probability of a label $l$ calculated by the Inception-V3 model \cite{inception} on image $x$.
-Then, IS can be calculated as
+\textbf{Evaluation metrics:} Four evaluation metrics are adopted to evaluate the quality of text-to-image generation, including the Inception Score \cite{salimans2016improved}, Fr\'{e}chet Inception Distance (FID) \cite{heusel2017gans}, CLIP Score \cite{radford2021learning}, and the proposed zero-shot classification overall accuracy (OA).
+A brief introduction for each evaluation metric is as follows: \\1) Inception Score: Formally, let $x'$ denote the generated image to be evaluated, and $q\left(l|x'\right)$ is the posterior probability of a label $l$ calculated by the RSICD pre-trained Inception-V3 model \cite{inception} on $x'$.
+Then, the Inception Score (IS) can be calculated as